sdellis/soupcon.salon/events/informational-session-on-the-risks-of-a-zoning-variance-on-weeden-street.md

 title: Informational Session on the Risks of a Zoning Variance on Weeden Street
 performer: Jeff Tittel
-abstract: "Join us for an info session with Jeff Tittel, former Director of the NJ Sierra Club, as he discusses the various risks introduced to Lambertville and residents should a zoning variance be granted to the development at 240 S.
-  Main St. (bottom of Weeden St) at the end of the month.  "
+abstract: "Join us for an info session with Jeff Tittel, former Director of the NJ Sierra Club, as he discusses the various risks introduced to the City of Lambertville and its residents should a zoning variance be granted to the development at 240 S. Main St. (bottom of Weeden St) at the end of July.  "
 image: /uploads/screen-shot-2022-07-09-at-10.05.32-pm.png
 author: Shaun Ellis
 date: 2022-07-11T23:00:06.670Z